chtr9273/Project_Applied_bioinformatics_group_1/README.md

 The code provided here constitute a methodical pipeline to discover potential pathogens in ancient DNA.
 The workflow assumes preprocessed (trimmed and high quality) reads in FASTQ format.
-Initially, clone this repository into UPPMAX or other SLURM-compatible high-performance cluster (will however need adjustments to slurm parameters and module loading), ensuring the proper folder structure presented here:
+Initially, clone this repository into UPPMAX or other SLURM-compatible high-performance cluster (will however need adjustments to slurm parameters and module loading), and ensure the proper folder structure presented here:

 ├── data \
 │ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ├── 00_raw_data \